Produce MA-plot of omics data, where jammaplot() uses base R graphics,

 be preferable to hide the color legend and display the legend

-another way, for example legend()
+another way, for example legend().

-vector indicating position of
+numeric vector indicating position of

 horizontal and vertical lines in each MA-plot panel.

-Either argument can be supplied as a list
+Either argument can be supplied as a list, which will be applied

 to each plot panel in order, which allows specifying specific